spmeesseman/vscode-taskexplorer/README.md

 ## Description

-> Provides a single view in either (or both) the SideBar and/or Explorer that conveniently displays VSCode, NPM, Ant, Grunt and Gulp tasks (Batch/Bash, NSIS coming soon).
+> Provides a single view in either (or both) the SideBar and/or Explorer that conveniently displays VSCode, NPM, Ant, Make, Grunt and Gulp tasks (Batch/Bash, NSIS coming soon).
 Tasks are organized into a treeview, with respective task file nodes and project folders (perfect for large multi-root workspaces).
 Tasks can be opened for view/edit, executed, and stopped.

 ## Screenshots